FriendsOfCake/search/README.md

 ## Types

-The Search plugin comes with a set of predefined ``Types`` that allow you to easily create the search results you need.
+The Search plugin comes with a set of predefined search filters that allow you to easily create the search results you need.
 Use:

 - ``value`` to limit results to exact matches